shakurocom/iOS_codestandards/Fastlane.md

 18. Go to "Secrets" tab of workflow editor.
 Add `FASTLANE_APPLE_APPLICATION_SPECIFIC_PASSWORD` and `FASTLANE_PASSWORD` variables.
 Their value should a password of the apple account, that you specified inside Appfile as `apple_id`.

+19. Make sure you uploaded proper provision profiles and certificates to "Code signing" tab of the workflow editor.
+Before running a tool , that is mentioned on that page, make sure you at least once uploaded a build to testflight menually.

-19. Mission completed.
+20. Mission completed.
 Schedule created workflow as you like/need.